contao/docs/docs/manual/user-management/members.en.md

 ### Forwarding

-In the frontend module "Login" you can define to which page members are forwarded after login.
-In the group settings you can overwrite this default page with an individual target page per group.
+In the frontend module "Login" you can define to which page members will be redirected after registration.
+In the group settings you can overwrite this default page with an individual destination page per group.

 **Forward on registration:** Here you activate the individual forwarding.